-The number of units is based on cost certification data reported by the owners and tracked by the Asset Management division for each separate program.
+The number of restricted units is based on cost certification data reported by the owners and tracked by the Asset Management division for each separate program.
 Data is entered by staff and maintained in the agency's computer system.

 This figure is the sum of all restricted units newly constructed or acquired/rehabilitated, as reported in cost-certification.
-Units and households assisted may receive assistance from different programs.

-Promote improved housing conditions for extremely low, very low, and low income households by providing information and assistance.
+Goal: Promote improved housing conditions for extremely low, very low, and low income households by providing information and assistance.

-Provide information and assistance regarding affordable housing resources and community support services.
+Objective: Provide information and assistance regarding affordable housing resources and community support services.

-Provide information and technical assistance to the public through the Housing Resource Center.
+Strategy: Provide information and technical assistance to the public through the Housing Resource Center.

-Number of Information and Technical Assistance Requests Completed
+Output Measure: Number of Information and Technical Assistance Requests Completed